w3c/wai-website/pages/about/groups/task-forces/conformance-testing.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The WCAG Accessibility Conformance Testing (ACT) Task Force (ACT) is a Task Force of the [Accessibility Guidelines (AG) Working Group](/about/groups/agwg/).
-It assists the AG WG to produce specific deliverables as specified in the [work statement](/about/groups/task-forces/conformance-testing/work-statement/).
+The objective of the Accessibility Conformance Testing (ACT) Task Force is to evolve and maintain a repository of ACT Rules for WCAG 2 in order to promote a unified interpretation among different web accessibility test tools and methodologies.
+The ACT Task Force is part of the [Accessibility Guidelines (AG) Working Group](/about/groups/agwg/).

-Some information on this page is also shown on, and may be more current in, the [automatically generated Accessibility Conformance Testing (ACT) Task Force page](https://www.w3.org/groups/tf/wcag-act).

 {::nomarkdown}
 {% include box.html type="end" %}